geomstats/challenge-iclr-2021/README.md

 - Benchmarking/profiling on geometric and topological methods against other methods for a public dataset.
 Etc.

-The code should be compatible with Python 3.8.
+The code should be compatible with Python 3.8 and make an effort to respect the Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).

 The Jupyter notebooks are automatically tested when a Pull Request is submitted.
 The tests have to pass.
 Their running time should not exceed 3 hours, although exceptions can be made by contacting the challenge organizers.